Find the right medication for you

 For many people, diet and exercise can help put type 2 diabetes into remission, avoiding the use of medication to control blood glucose levels.
 However, medication will be needed if glucose levels are not normalised, or if there is heart or kidney disease or obesity issues which will impact on your health.
 Modern diabetes medication assists weight loss as well as heart and kidney complications.
-The expert diabetologists at The London Diabetes Centre have access to the latest type 2 diabetes medications to provide customised care, targeted to your personal needs, health, and lifestyle.
+The expert diabetologists at The London Diabetes Centre have access to the latest type 2 diabetes medications to provide customised care, targeted to your personal needs, health, and lifestyle